 Welcome to Blakeney, a place where the beauty of the Norfolk coastline and the charm of a historic village converge to create a truly remarkable destination.
-Join us as we embark on a journey through Blakeney, discovering its hidden treasures and embracing the magic that awaits at every turn.
+Come along as we wander through Blakeney, uncovering its secret gems and soaking up the charm around every corner.

 Blakeney promises an unforgettable experience that will leave you longing for more.
-So, let’s dive in and explore the things to do in Blakeney, Norfolk.
+So, let me share the best things to do in Blakeney, Norfolk.

 Be sure to sign up for our email newsletter here, so you can find out what’s happening around Norfolk each week.